oracle-livelabs/oci/host-ha-website-oci-services/compute-bastion/compute-bastion.md

   ```

   > **Note:** If you did not change your directory, make sure to specify the full path for the SSH private key file location (i.e. /Users/JohnDoe/Documents/BastionHost/ssh-key-2023-05-05.key).

 4. Verify you have connected to the Bastion host

 ## Task 3.
-Add your Bastion host's connection information to the config file for easy access (optional)
+Add your Bastion host's connection information to the config file for easy access

 1. Go into the config file